duisterethomas/rooster-epd/README.md

 4. Make note of the "Schoolnaam" and "Koppelcode" as shown in the image

    ![Zermelo koppel externe applicatie](/Images/zermelo_koppel_externe_app.png)
-5. Connect the Raspberry Pi Pico to the computer
-6. Run `Rooster_epd.exe` or `rooster_epd.pyw`
+5. Run `Rooster_epd.exe` or `rooster_epd.pyw`
-7. Enter the "Schoolnaam" and "Koppelcode" into their respective fields and click on save
+6. Enter the "Schoolnaam" and "Koppelcode" into their respective fields and click on save

    ![Setup window](/Images/setup_window.png)

    Note: This screen can popup again, this means that Zermelo has logged you out on all of your devices.
 This is normal, Zermelo does that each year I think.
 If it happens you only have to enter a new "Koppelcode", the "Schoolnaam" is saved for your convenience.
-8. Enter the start time of your first possible lesson and the end time of your last possible lesson into their respective fields and click on save
+7. Enter the start time of your first possible lesson and the end time of your last possible lesson into their respective fields and click on save

     ![Tijden window](/Images/tijden_window.png)